-Evans Law Firm has helped many nursing home residents and their families to put an end to abusive behavior and we can bring our compassion and experience to your situation.
+Evans Law Firm has helped many nursing home residents and their families put an end to abusive behavior and we bring our compassion and experience to your situation.
 Give us a call as soon as you suspect abuse, as the consequences of physical elder abuse can be dire if the abuse continues.

 What are Your Options for Stopping Physical Elder Abuse?

-Elder abuse is a criminal act.
+Elder abuse is very often a criminal act.
 If you suspect ongoing abuse, you can contact law enforcement and provide information.
 If the details that you offer make you seem credible, an investigation should be launched by police into the alleged abusers.
 If abuse is occurring and is an emergency, you can also contact 911 to provide information on what is happening and to get an immediate response.

 There are also agencies in California that are specifically dedicated to protecting the rights of patients in nursing homes or other long-term care facilities.
 The Long-Term Care Ombudsman, for example, was created to advocate for patients’ rights.
 The Ombudsman has a CRISIS line where complaints about suspected elder abuse can be made 24 hours a day, seven days per week.
 You can contact the crisis line at 1-800-231-4024.